petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 it needs to be written down or recorded so it can be reproduced.
 The same is true for creating a figure or data transformation.

+This problem is similar to dependency management.
+When following an interactive workflow, it's possible to arrive at an output you like while losing track of how you got there.

 And so here's the challenge:
 How do you allow researchers to experiment with different ideas for data processing or visualization in an interactive way